input-output-hk/cardano-tutorials/node-setup/010_getConfigFiles_AND_Connect.md

 * ff-genesis.json
 * ff-config.json

-Let us create a new directory inside `cardano-node`to store the configuration files that we will need no start the node.
+Let us create a new directory inside `cardano-node`to store the configuration files that we need no start the node.

     mkdir cardano-node/relay
     cd cardano-node/relay